 Mendel's experimental design involved several key steps:

 - Observing the Second Generation (F2): He then observed the traits of the F2 generation.
 He found that the trait that had disappeared in the F1 generation reappeared in the F2 generation, but in a specific ratio.
-For example, in the case of seed shape, he found that approximately three-quarters of the F2 plants had round seeds, while one-quarter had wrinkled seeds.
+As an example, in the case of seed shape, he found that approximately three-quarters of the F2 plants had round seeds, while one-quarter had wrinkled seeds.

 Mendel's Laws: The Principles of Inheritance